 For many students, heading to university is your first taste of financial independence, which can make managing your money feel a little… overwhelming.
-However, you don’t need to worry as we’ve got you covered with a few tips on how you can manage your money successfully, including ways to spend wisely during your time at university.
+However, you don’t need to worry as we’ve got you covered!
+Below you’ll find our top tips and support services, so you’ll feel confident managing your money.

 1. Budgeting

-In order to maximise your money and make it go further for longer, we recommend you set yourself a budget.
-We’ve created a free budget management calculator to help you identify your spending habits and give you personalised tips to help improve your relationship with money.
+To maximise your money and make it go further for longer, we recommend you set yourself a budget.
+Here’s some tips on how to get started:

-• Read and keep all your bank statements as mistakes can happen.
-You want to make sure everything leaving and entering your bank account is accurate so there are no issues later down the line.
+• Every month, review your bank statements so that you know everything that is leaving and entering your bank account is accurate so that there are no issues down the line.

 Photo of a person writing in the a notebook